Polygonal and Figurate Numbers or Numbers as Shapes

 true for an infinite collection of shapes though the picture is of just one example.

 Such patterns can also be verified quite easily using algebra and applying

 Here you will find various pictures showing

 patterns in the polygonal numbers using colours.
 Your job is to express the pattern using the language of mathematics

 and then, using algebra and

-formulae of the previous section, to provide a proof that your formula will always be correct.
+formulas of the previous section, to provide a proof that your pattern formula is correct.

 For each pattern, write the general pattern using mathematics and show that the components in different colours sum to the

 If we draw n points round a circle and join them with straight lines